In this article, you will know how long you are expected to charge your brand new mobile phone before the first usage.

 But those requirements do not apply to Lithium-ion batteries, also known as Li-ion batteries, which are the current battery technology.

 There are lots of misconceptions about batteries of different chemistry, as well as battery safety.

 However, with the new Lithium-ion batteries aka Li-ion batteries, all they need for charging several hours has been negated.

 With Li-ion batteries, you can start even using the device battery right away, immediately after unboxing it.

 Even though if the cells are partially charged, or even as low as 40%.
-Feel free to use, as it does not affect the battery.
+Feel free to use it, as it does not affect the battery.
 But just don’t let it get so low and trip off by itself.

 This means that there are no adverse effects of not giving the new phone battery a full charge.

-We do not need to keep charging our new device battery for obscene amounts of time just for it to last us a day for us.
+We do not need to keep charging our new device battery for obscene amounts of time just for it to last us a day.
 As long as the phone or whatever device has a Lithium-ion (Li-ion) battery, we are good to go.